Jonesus/pony-stubs/README.md

 # is enough misdirection for it not to complain, but MyPy needs an extra
 # `type: ignore` comment above each model declaration to work.
 DbEntity = db.Entity

-# If using MyPy instead of Pyright, you might want to create a dummy base
-# class wrapping `DbEntity` so that only it needs the `type: ignore`
-# annotation
-class BaseEntity(DbEntity):  # type: ignore
-    pass

 class Customer(DbEntity):  # type: ignore